vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 >
 > **That's financial freedom.**

-**You have to make the shift from being a consumer in the economy to becoming an owner - and you do it by becoming an investor.**

-One reason people succeed is that they have knowledge other people don't.
+**One reason people succeed is that they have knowledge other people don't.**

 Chasing returns never works, nobody beats the market long-term, the vast majority of financial experts don't have a legal responsibility to serve your best interests.
 The returns advertised by mutual funds are not the returns you actually earn.

-> "There is no friend as loyal as a book."
->
-> **-Ernest Hemingway**

 > "There is a time in every man's education when he arrives at the conviction that envy is ignorance; that imitation is suicide; that he must take himself for better, for worse, as his portion."
 >